binford2k/binford2k-itemize/README.md

 ## Limitations

 This is super early in development and has not yet been battle tested.
-It does not yet understand defined types, nor how to resolve dynamically declared classes (where the class names are concatenated strings).
+It does not yet understand how to resolve dynamically declared classes (where the class names are concatenated strings).
 This is next on the roadmap to fix.

 ## Disclaimer